Deposit and Rent Arrears: Can the Landlord Offset This?

 No, that is not permitted.
 The deposit may only be used for existing arrears or damage.

-4. What if I do not agree with the deduction?
+4. What if I disagree with the offsetting?

-Request a written justification and engage a lawyer if the landlord refuses to refund.
+Request a written substantiation and engage a lawyer if the landlord refuses to pay back.

 Conclusion

-A landlord may set off the deposit against existing rent arrears, but not arbitrarily or for future rent.
-Is your deposit being wrongfully withheld or fully set off✓ Then you can take legal action.
+A landlord may offset the deposit against existing rent arrears, but not arbitrarily or for future rent.
+Is your deposit unjustly withheld or fully offset?
+Then you can take legal action.

-The tenancy law attorneys at Arslan Advocaten help you recover your deposit and challenge improper set-offs.
+The tenancy law attorneys at Arslan Advocaten help you reclaim your deposit and challenge unjustified offsets.

 Frequently asked questions